linuxkit/linuxkit/docs/platform-packet.md

 which provide both access to the serial console and via ssh and configures bonding for network devices via metadata (if supported).

+For x86_64 builds for Intel servers we strongly recommend adding `ucode: intel-ucode.cpio` to the kernel section in the YAML.
+This updates the Intel CPU microcode to the latest by prepending it to the generated initrd file.
+The `ucode` entry is only recommended when booting on baremetal.
+It should be omitted (but is harmless) when building images to boot in VMs.

 **Note**: The update of the iPXE configuration sometimes may take some time and the first boot may fail.
 Hitting return on the console to retry the boot typically fixes this.